imtiazither/imtiazither.github.io/README.md

 You can check it out by clicking the link here: https://imtiazither.github.io/

+Please do not copy any personal information from the website.
 Files:

 - `index.html` - page structure and placeholder content